mamund/trump-said/docs/index.md

 #usPolitics #trumpSaid

 ## 2025-04-02
-On April 2, 2025, President Donald Trump announced the implementation of broad global tariffs, stating:
+On April 2, 2025, President Donald Trump announced the implementation of broad global tariffs, stating:

 `> "Foreign leaders have stolen our jobs, foreign cheaters have ransacked our factories, and foreign scavengers have torn apart our once-beautiful American Dream." ([cite](https://www.ndtv.com/world-news/a-little-tough-love-top-quotes-from-donald-trump-tariff-talk-8073946?utm_source=chatgpt.com))